What is Cisco vPC? A Complete Guide to Configuration & Benefits

 • Uses all available uplink bandwidth.

-• Provides fast convergence in the case of link failure or device failure.
+• Provides fast convergence if a link or an entire device fails.

 What is Cisco vPC and its components?